-The Company continues to enhance its machining capacity and capabilities by adding CNC Turning Centers, Vertical Machining Centers (VMC), Turn Mills/ Mill Turns and other equipment to address the rising demand of finished machined components and sub-assemblies.
+The Company continues to enhance its machining capacity and capabilities by adding CNC Turning Centers, Vertical Machining Centers (VMC), Turn Mills / Mill Turns and other equipment to address the rising demand of finished machined components and sub-assemblies.
 In addition to in-house facilities, the Company has also made significant effort and developed dedicated vendors for machining, in order to supplement its machining capacity and capabilities.

-Looking to the rising demand for machined components, the Company has expanded its machine shop capacity by importing surplus machineries from its Step Down Subsidiary namely Dimensional Machine Works, LLC, Houston (USA) and upgraded them.
+Looking to the rising demand for machined components, the Company has expanded its machine shop capacity by importing surplus machineries from its Step-down Subsidiary namely Dimensional Machine Works, LLC, Houston (USA) and upgraded them.
 The Company continues to upgrade its plant, equipment and infrastructure, on continuous basis.

 The Company uses its in-house metallurgical laboratory, process control, continuous improvement principles to manufacture quality products.
 The quality assurance systems have been approved by Global Original Equipment Manufacturers including nuclear grade and high-pressure equipments in Europe, USA and South East Asia.
-The Company is certified to ISO 9001:2015 and Pressure Equipment Directive 2014/68/EU (PED).
+The Company is certified to ISO 9001:2015 Pressure Equipment Directive 2014 / 68 / EU (PED).
 The Company continues to improve its capabilities to serve highly quality conscious markets to maintain its niche position in the industry.
-The Company has been concentrating on exports for long term growth and exports above 60% of its finished goods.
+The Company has been concentrating on exports for long term growth and exports about 50% - 55% of its finished goods.
 It has received ISO 14001:2015, ISO 45001-2018, Marine & Norsok certifications, etc. which are available on the website of the Company.
+Recently the Company has also embarked on a journey to improve its bottom line by employing TOC techniques in the process.